actionhero/actionhero/site/source/includes/docs/core/development_mode.md

   'status' ]
 ```

-actionhero now has a REPL (`v9.0.0`)!
-This means you can 'connect' to a running instance of actionhero and manually call all the methods on the `api` namespace.
+ActionHero now has a REPL (`v9.0.0`)!
+This means you can 'connect' to a running instance of ActionHero and manually call all the methods on the `api` namespace.
 This combined with the new RPC tools make this a powerful debugging and development tool.
-Running `actionhero console` will load up a version of action hero in your terminal where you have access to the `api` object.
+Running `ActionHero console` will load up a version of action hero in your terminal where you have access to the `api` object.
 This version of the server will `boot`, `initialize`, and `start`, but will skip booting any `servers`.

 The REPL will: